OVERVIEW OF ALL ACTIVITIES

 Location: Sewee Visitor Center, 5821 Highway 17 North, Awendaw SC 29429

-Youth Pollinator Patrol
+Youth Pollinator Patrol Max: 20

-11 – 12 pm
+11 – 12 pm Register Upon Center Arrival

 Youth/Natural History (E) There are many insects that pollinate flowers besides the non-native honeybee.
-If the weather permits we will walk around the Visitors Center and identify insects visiting flowers and capture a few to take a closer look.
+If the weather permits, we will walk around the Visitors Center and identify insects visiting flowers and capture a few to take a closer look.
 We'll then build small bee houses to hang in home gardens.

 Leader: Dwight Williams, Entomologist, Bottletree Nursery, McClellanville